schmingle/agents/README.md

 https://ai.google.dev/gemini-api/docs/api-key

-Run this in your terminal:
+Run this in your terminal (in the project root):

 ```
 npm install